gycheong/rag_by_averaging/README.md

 * [Dapeng Shang](https://www.linkedin.com/in/dapeng-shang-654316105/)

 ## Overview
 We implement pipelines of [Retrieval-Augmented Generation (RAG)](https://aws.amazon.com/what-is/retrieval-augmented-generation/) using [SBERT](https://arxiv.org/abs/1908.10084) developed by Nils Reimers and Iryna Gurevych, and we show that the one we implement (averaging RAG) is better than the other baseline one (naive RAG) in retrival.
 The documentation for the SBERT API for Python is available in [this link](https://sbert.net/).
 We use SBERT to find relevant comments to a query about Federal employees, Walmart employees and BestBuy employees from the relevant subreddits.
 For LLM, we use Gemma 2B-IT using HuggingFace API, which we learned from [this article](https://huggingface.co/learn/cookbook/en/rag_with_hugging_face_gemma_mongodb) by Richmond Alake.
+We also apply the following trick to make our retrieval process fater:
+* **Clustering**: to speed up the runtime, we grouped the comments into clusters using K-means (K=4) clustering based on their vector representations with respect to cosine similarity.
+We stored the average vector representations of each cluster for quick comparison.
+This allowed us to cut the runtime down to under 1 second on average.

 ## Naive RAG vs Averaging RAG